 Should have won in 1992: Some will tell you The Crying Game should have won.
 Don’t you listen to them.

+When I sat down to work on this list, I had every intention of putting Schindler’s List at the top.
+But a funny thing happened when I started typing the blurbs.
+I kept going back to another movie on the list.
 This is not to take away from Schindler’s List at all.
 It’s a gorgeous movie and a staggering achievement from Steven Spielberg, rendered with splendid artistry in black and white (with touches of color here and there).
 It’s a painful movie.
 It’s an important movie.
 It’s a movie about deep hurts, incredible wrongs, and the triumph of the human spirit in bleak circumstances.

 Should have won in 1993: Don’t even think any other movie should have won.

+I just couldn’t stop thinking about this movie as I was writing this list.
+I think that speaks to the power of The Silence of the Lambs.
 Thrillers don’t usually win Best Picture, let alone get nominated for it, but there’s just no denying Silence.
 It’s an exceptionally well-crafted movie.
 Twenty years later, it still frequently appears on TV–and every time I stumble upon it while channel-surfing, I’m compelled to stop.
 It’s the only movie on this list that can make that claim.
 I will literally stop what I’m doing in order to watch it.
 That says something.
-About me, for one (I deserve that), but about the movie as well.
+About me, I guess, but about the movie as well.

-Should have won in 1991: Silence owned the year.
-Not to mention the decade.
+Should have won in 1991: Silence owned the year, not to mention the decade.